Artificial Intelligence in Sports: Why technology needs to be the first name on your team sheet.

 So, it’s no surprise that as the influence of sport increases, it should combine with another enormous and influential sector: Technology.

-In this article, we look at a couple of examples of how tech is influencing the world of sports, and allowing coaches to get those all-too-important fractional improvements from their players and teams.
+In this article, we look at a couple of examples of how Artificial Intelligence in Sports is influencing the world of sports, and allowing coaches to get those all-too-important fractional improvements from their players and teams.

 The basic answer is that humans are no longer fully capable of covering the sheer amount of information generated by the sporting world.
 There are a number of other reasons too: